-From 6 April 2020 the way in which UK residential property sales are reported to HM Revenue & Customs will change dramatically.
-Those disposing of property need to be aware of the new reporting requirements, which come with a short deadline and payment date, together with changes to how any capital gain arising is calculated.
+Since 6 April 2020 the way in which UK property sales are reported to HM Revenue & Customs has changed dramatically.
+Those disposing of property need to be aware of the new reporting requirements, which come with a very short deadline and payment date, together with changes to how any capital gain arising is calculated.

 Penalties for late filing

-If disclosure is not made to HMRC within 30 days of completion, late filing penalties will be charged.
+If disclosure is not made to HMRC within 60 days of completion, late filing penalties will be charged.
 The penalty can reach £1,600 per return, if filed more than 12 months late.
 HMRC will also charge interest if the tax is not paid on time.

-This post was written by Michael Morter, a tax specialist at Price Bailey.
+This post was written by Michael Morter a tax specialist at Price Bailey.
 If you would like to know more about anything discussed in this post then please contact Michael using the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.

 For more insight, events and webinars, sign up to the Price Bailey mailing list…